 Loughborough University is a top-ten rated university in England for research intensity (REF, 2014) and an outstanding 66% of the work of Loughborough’s academic staff who were eligible to be submitted to the REF was judged as ‘world-leading’ or ‘internationally excellent’, compared to a national average figure of 43%.

 In choosing Loughborough for your research, you’ll work alongside academics who are leaders in their field.
 You will benefit from comprehensive support and guidance from our Doctoral College, including tailored careers advice, to help you succeed in your research and future career.

-Find out more: http://www.lboro.ac.uk/study/postgraduate/supporting-you/research/
+Find out more: https://www.lboro.ac.uk/study/postgraduate/research-degrees/student-support/

 How to apply

 All applications should be made online.
 Under school/department name, select 'Mechanical, Electrical and Manufacturing Engineering'.
 Please quote reference KB-UF-2020.

 The deadline for applications is 31 May 2021.